Eric Hosmer Player Props: Cubs vs. Athletics

-After batting .250 with a double, four walks and seven RBI in his past 10 games, Eric Hosmer and the Chicago Cubs face the Oakland Athletics (who will hand the ball to Ken Waldichuk) at 9:40 PM ET on Tuesday.
+On Wednesday, Eric Hosmer (coming off going 0-for-4) and the Chicago Cubs play the Oakland Athletics, whose starting pitcher will be Mason Miller.
+First pitch is at 3:37 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Dodgers.
+In his most recent game he had a hitless showing (0-for-4) against the Athletics.

 Eric Hosmer Game Info & Props vs. the Athletics